 Do you see what I have here?
 A lot of really valid and truthful excuses to put off all of the things I want to be doing.
 The thing is?
 If you really examine some of those entries from the ninety million Self Improvement categories I have on this blog?
 You’ll see that the long list of really valid and truthful excuses?
 NEVER ENDS.

 There are always going to be little things that get in the way day to day: Cat puke to clean up, plants to be watered, cars to be vacuumed.
-There are always going to be big things that get in the way week to week: illness, home improvement, community needs.
+There are always going to be big things that get in the way week to week: illness and home improvements.
 If my six years of blogging about making myself better has taught me anything?
 Is that there will never be time.
 Time to do what it is I want to do that seems frivolous compared to the immediate needs in my life and in the life of my family members.

 So…yet again…I find myself at a crossroads.
 A moment in my life where maybe some clarity will produce some change.
 Maybe the realization that I could actually put things off forever at the rate I’m going – is just depressing enough for me to stop putting things off at all.
 That maybe I pull in chaos in my life to help me avoid these great improvements I need/want to make – so that I don’t have to face failure head on.
 Maybe I encourage the perpetual list of chores as a way to keep me from actually accomplishing any of my personal goals, so that I’ll never have to officially fail at them.
 And while this clarity can be very depressing, it’s also nice to know that these changes can be in my power.
 I don’t have to wait on the universe to give me the perfect conditions to finally encourage me to eat better, harness my creativity, meet my professional goals.
 Instead, I can say I’ll deal with what the universe needs me to do…AFTER I meditate, or exercise, or eat this bowl of fresh fruit.
 I can prioritize my personal needs before the needs of my family and of the universe.